globus/globus-compute/RELEASING.md

 1. Run `./release.sh` from the repo root.
 This script creates a signed tag named after the current version and pushes it to GitHub, then uses the `tox` release command to push each package to PyPi.

+1. Navigate to the [Build with Parameters](https://builds.globus.org/jenkins/job/BuildGlobusComputeAgentPackages/build?delay=0sec) Jenkins page.

+1. Enter the name of the release branch (eg, `v4.8.0`) into the `BRANCH_OR_TAG` field.
+(Leave `BUILD_FOR_STABLE` unchecked.)

+1. Click the Build button.

+1. Wait 15-30 minutes and confirm that the [build is green](https://builds.globus.org/jenkins/job/BuildGlobusComputeAgentPackages/).

 ### Alpha release bugfixes